kartik-v/bootstrap-fileinput/README.md

 11. Build up initial preview content (e.g. gallery of saved images).
 You can set initial preview actions (prebuilt support for initial preview delete).
 Other custom action buttons can be set for initial preview thumbnails as well.
 12. Ensure plugin is still lean in size and optimized for performance inspite of the above features by optimally utilizing HTML5 & jquery features only.
 13. Automatically refresh preview with content from server as soon as an ajax upload finishes.
+14. Ability to resize images has been added since release v4.2.7.
+The browser must support HTML5 canvas for resizing images.
+In addition, this release includes various enhancements for upload management without a preview.

 > NOTE: Drag and Drop zone functionality, selectively appending or deleting files, and upload indicator with progress are ONLY AVAILABLE if you use AJAX BASED uploads (by setting `uploadUrl`).